The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - Creating a half-face is another option.
 All of the hair in front of the bridle’s cheekpieces remains.
 They may look a bit funny when your horse is naked, but the cheek pieces cover the line when you are riding.

-- Let your horse keep his whiskers, eyebrows, and lashes.
+- Let your horse keep their whiskers, eyebrows, and lashes.
 These specialized hairs are vibrissae and function to navigate your horse.
-Basically, they help with spatial awareness where he can’t see.
+Basically, they help with spatial awareness where they can’t see.
 This is critical for finding all of the food to eat!

 - When clipping around the eyes, point your blades away from the eye.
 You will probably not be going against the direction of hair growth.
 That’s better than poking out an eye.